5 Ways to Use Marketing Infographics for Recruitment

 5. Make it Shareable

-Customize your infographics to be the optimal sizes for various social media platforms.
-Create infographics that you can pitch to the media and that people will want to share.
+Customize your marketing infographics to be the optimal sizes for various social media platforms.
+Create infographics that you can pitch to the media and that people will want to share on social media.
 Increase the likelihood that people will find the infographics you share on your website and blog posts by following search engine optimization best practices.
 Use keywords in your file name and alt-text.
 If you run polls surveys and share industry advice on your blog, make companion infographics.

 - Poll and survey results.
 Create infographics to share proprietary poll and survey results that media outlets and individuals will want to share, again using multicolor pie charts or graphs.